-A citation identifies information you have used in writing your paper.
-You can cite books, articles, videos, speeches and more.
-A listing of citations can be called a "bibliography" or "works cited" or simply, "references."
+A citation identifies an information source you have used in writing your paper.
+You can cite books, articles, videos, speeches, Twitter threads, YouTube videos, and more.
+A listing of citations can be called a "bibliography" or "works cited" or simply "references."

 To avoid plagiarism, you must give credit whenever you use:

 To learn more about plagiarism and how to avoid it, check out:

 Highline College Librarians are available to help you during the following hours:

 If you need help from a librarian when a Highline College Librarian isn't available, please use the 24/7 chat service.